What is ISO 14001:2015 Environmental Management System?

 The standard is commonly recognized as a ‘Generic Environmental Management System Standard’, applicable to all genres of businesses.
 Environmental responsibility is a globally sensitive subject.
-The priority for the public is safe, and that for the governments is regulation.
+The public’s priority is safety, which the government regulates.
 Therefore, the company has to survive and thrive between the two elements without disturbing them.

-ISO 14001: 2015 sets out the criteria for an Environmental Management System and the requirements for its certifications. it maps out a framework that a company or organization can follow to set up an effective Environmental Management System.
+It sets out the criteria for an Environmental Management System and the requirements for its certifications.
+It maps out a framework a company or organization can follow to set up an effective Environmental Management System.
 It can be used by any organization regardless of its activity or sector.

-- ISO 14001 is an International Standard for the requirements of an environmental management system.
+- It is an International Standard for the requirements of an environmental management system.

 - Produced by the International Organization for Standardization.